woc-hack/tutorial/README.md

 ## Python Clickhouse API

-CH API is disabled in the current version of oscar:   make a separate module - oscar-ch.py)
+CH API is disabled in the current version of oscar:   make a separate module - see draft in lookup/oscarch.py)

 There are classes in oscar.py that allow for querying the clickhouse database: